Liturgical Events at Christ Church

 Adult Education Events at Christ Church

-Sundays at 11:30 pm in Crispell Lounge
+Sundays from 11:30am to 12:30 pm in Crispell Lounge

-Tuesdays at 1:00 pm in Crispell Lounge
+Tuesday at 1:00 in Crispell Lounge

 Community Events